BenHiramTaylor/dotfiles/README.md

 # dotfiles
-Base Repository for all of my dotfiles, managed with GNU Stow
+Base Repository for all of my dotfiles, managed with Nix